karimarttila/ml-exercises/exercises/2-linear-regression/1-ml-course-ex1/README.md

 If you like working with the Python REPL I really recommend you to learn [Clojure](https://clojure.org/).
 Once you master Clojure you realize how powerful Clojure REPL is since it has all the power of Lisp and its S-expressions.
 If you think that using Python REPL is productive you realize that Clojure REPL is 10X as productive.

 Using a good IDE makes programming easier, of course.
 If you program Python I strongly recommend [PyCharm](https://www.jetbrains.com/pycharm/).
-See repository root directory more information about PyCharm.
+See repository root directory for more information about PyCharm.